maargenton/go-testpredicate/README.md

 - `AnyKey( predicate )`: at least one key of a map must match the predicate
 - `AllValues( predicate )`: all values of a map must match the predicate
 - `AnyValue( predicate )`: at least one value of a map must match the predicate

+## Special predicates

+### Panic

+- `Panics()`: evaluates value as a callable function and expect it to panic
+- `PanicsAndResult( predicate )`: evaluates value as a callable function, expects it to panic, and evaluates the panic value against the nested predicate